Who are we?

 Where are we?

-Clatsop Community College is in Astoria at 1651 Lexington Avenue.
-The Volunteer Literacy Tutor Program office is located in Columbia Hall, Room 111.
-Click here for the Main Campus map or click here for a map of Columbia Hall.
+Clatsop Community College is in Astoria at 1717 Lexington Avenue.
+The Volunteer Literacy Tutor Program office is located in the old Student Services Center (SSC), SW corner suite.
+Click here for the Main Campus map.

 What services do we provide?